JennyL5/yformatics/year-2/probability/part-1/axioms-of-probability/notes.md

 $$S \backslash E$$

-For the event that the result is an even number then:
+For the event that the result is an even number, the composite will be that the result is an odd number:

 $$E = \\{2,4,6\\}$$